neacsum/DCRabbit_10/doc/Using JSON for Rabbit Web Interface.md

 This document describes a data formatting library for Rabbit and its use to create portable and efficient Web user interfaces.

 ## Introduction ##
-For me, one of the advantages of the Rabbit ecosystem is the included HTTP server that allows the construction of a user interface without having to connect any display, keyboard, buttons and LEDs.
+One of the advantages of the Rabbit ecosystem is the included HTTP server that allows the construction of a user interface without having to connect any display, keyboard, buttons and LEDs.
 Web based user interfaces are much cheaper in production but I’ve always struggled with the time and effort required to build them.
 Looking at the Rabbit libraries one can see that Z-World (and latter Digi) had the same kind of struggle.
 The biggest problem is how to provide access to the program variables from the user interface layer and conversely, how to pass the user information back to the program.

 A first method that appeared was to use “server-side includes” (SSI) variables to send the data to the user interface and some kind of form parsing to retrieve the user information.
 The method was clunky and required the HTTP server code to parse the pages that contained dynamic information every time it was serving them (see function `shtml_parse` in HTTP library).